 “Bacteria can be hard to eradicate, as it will flow with the coolant and lodge into small hard to reach areas where the coolant splashes.
 Often users make the mistake of just simply adding new coolant over the top of the existing bacteria infested coolant.
 This will infect the new coolant.
-Eradicating the bacteria isn’t difficult, here’s how to go about it – Plan a time to clean the tank, allowing a day of normal use before the clean to add some system cleaner – a powerful detergent that will kill the bacteria.”
+Eradicating the bacteria isn’t difficult.”

-2. Regularly Maintain and Check Your Coolant Tanks
+2. Regularly Maintain & Check Your Coolant Tanks

 Surprisingly, how your coolant is stored and mixed is a common cause of contamination.
 Making sure to check any lids are properly closed will prevent debris and unwanted liquids from mixing with your coolant.
-As Addler says in their article ‘prevention is better than cure’.
+As always, prevention is better than cure.